 Eight high-speed cameras record 360 degrees of your running form in real-time using deep learning and computer vision.

-Quantify strength for individual muscle groups important for running performance and injury prevention with our custom ForceBar™.
+Quantify functional movements and strength of individual muscle groups important for running performance and injury prevention.

-Your unique running technique is captured and the results are compared to similar, age-matched people.
+Your unique running technique is captured and the results are analyzed in an easy-to-understand report.

 Our camera system uses computer vision and machine learning to accurately map a skeleton onto your body.
 The precision of this body mapping process is around 99%, translating to a variance of <1mm between sessions.
 It takes <3 seconds to complete this process.
 The software can then record joint angles, joint velocity, center of gravity and more.
 A five second recording can generate 30,000+ data points about your running form.